-If someone else can take what we’ve done and bring it to mass markets why should think we are in-titled to their fortune?
-Maybe, just maybe we are the type to come up with ideas and they are the type to spread them.
-We have our skill-sets.
+If someone else can take what we’ve done and bring it to mass markets why should think we are entitled to their fortune?
+Maybe, just maybe, we are the type to come up with ideas and they are the type to spread them.
+We all have our own skillsets.
 Your capacity to solve new problems is not hindered in anyway by other people’s success.
 Anyone focused on solving problems will always have opportunity to make money.
 Solved one problem?
 Great, now solve a new problem.

 Building a business fueled by giving not keeping. 🏆

 So far this rant hasn’t address anything is regards to sustainable and building an open source business.
 For all of the talk of building sustainable open source businesses, why not flip that around?
 How about just focus on building a sustainable business whose business model isn’t based on any “secret sauce”.